All Episodes

 Bush should stop playing games with physical fitness.

-The White House, by the way, the uh the contact on there, and this is Josh Ernest.
+The White House, by the way, the contact on this is Josh Ernest.

 Josh Ernest of the Democrat National Committee staff.